Who are the Telementors?

-Telementors are full-time Amherst College students who have been extensively trained in admissions and financial aid procedures for first year students.
+Telementors are full-time Amherst College students who have been extensively trained in admissions and financial aid procedures to assist high school seniors through the college application process.
 They also have real-life experience with the process—and know what it’s like to be from diverse backgrounds.
+The Telementoring Program is a partnership between the Amherst College Office of Admission and QuestBridge, seeking to bolster under-served high school students' aspirations to attend college by offering practical support and guidance through an Amherst College mentor.
+Only high school seniors working with QuestBridge are eligible to apply for a mentor.

-Applications for telementees are no longer available for the 2013-2014 school year.
-Nomination for the Telementoring Program is conducted in partnership with QuestBridge's College Prep Scholarship program.
+Applications for telementees for the 2019-2020 school year will be available in May 2019.
+Nomination for the Telementoring Program is conducted in partnership with QuestBridge's College Prep Scholars Program exclusively.

 As one of the nation’s leading liberal arts colleges, we know firsthand what the best colleges look for in a student.
 We know that your potential—not your ability to pay—is the key to accessing a world-class education at highly selective colleges and universities.
 In turn, these schools offer unparalleled resources and open doors to opportunities around the globe.
 To make sure that you find the best colleges and to help you navigate the application and financial aid processes, we invite you to join our Telementoring Program.
 The program, which is free, will connect you to trained mentors who come from backgrounds similar to yours.
 All mentors are Amherst College students.
 Many of them are the first in their families to attend college—all of them needed substantial financial aid.
 They’re available to help you research colleges, complete applications, and select the offer that’s right for you.
 You’ll communicate with them by e-mail and telephone.